Frequently Asked Questions

 Settlement money should not impact social assistance you may be receiving.

-Throughout this process you may check on the status of your claim through the website, by phone, email, or mail.
+Throughout this process you may check on the status of your claim by contacting the Claims Administrator.
+The Administrator will send you the status of your claim by email or mail.

 If your claim is denied you will be notified by email or mail, depending on the preferred contact method you indicated.